aman-s-20/Rojgar-platform/README.md

 ## ❓ Problem Statement

-- Make a job-search platofrm for traders
+- Make a job-search platform for traders

 **Note** : SMS can be sent to only Twilio verified numbers as I am not using the paid service.